Mother of twin NBA stars recalls days on Philadelphia high school court

 It's what Thomasine Morris sends to both of her sons before every game they play.
 It just so happens, her sons are former Philadelphia Prep Charter High School basketball stars Markieff and Marcus Morris.

 On Wednesday night, Markieff took the court for an NBA title as a member of the Los Angeles Lakers.
-Mom says she kept her pre-game speech with him simple.
+Thomasine says she kept her pre-game speech with him simple.

 "It's 4 quarters, 12 minutes in each quarter, play hard.
 Play as hard as you possibly can," said Thomasine.